janis-schanbacher/dev-guide/scrum/scrum.md

   - Participate on Scrum Boarc Preparation
   - Cross-functional team coordination

+### Sprint Review
+- Inspect outcome of the Sprint and dtermine future adaptions
+- Scrum Team presents results of their work, as well as the progress toward the Product Goal, to key stakeholders
+- Scrum Team and stakeholders review what was accomplished in the sprint and what has changed in their environment.
+  - Collaboration on what to do next based on this information.
+Consequently, the Product Backlog may be adjusted.
+    - Consequently its a working session and should not be limited to a presentation.

+### Sprint Retrospektive
+- Plan ways to increase quality and effectiveness
+- Team inspects last Sprint with regards to
+  - Individuals
+  - Interactions
+  - Processes
+  - Tools
+  - Definition of Done
+- Inspection of what went well, problems that occured, and how those problems were (or were not) solved, what was learned
+- Team identifies most helpful changes to improve effectiveness
+  - most impactful improvement are addressed as soon as possible, and might be added to Sprint Backlog
+- Concludes the Sprint
+- Brainstorm, Presentation and grouping, voting, planning actions
+- Coordinate approach:
+  - 5 min: every team member writes Sticky notes in private (with name)
+    - About things that went well or bad, wishes, risks,...
+Can also include feelings.
+  - Every team member puts his positions his notes into a coordate system and explains them, as well as the position
+    - X-Axis: Time (past, present, future), Y-Axis: Good, neutral, bad
+    - Can be a Wall with imaginary Coordinates or a OneNote Document for remote work
+  - Upvote cards
+  - Talk about the cards, discuss actions to deal with problem and integrate what was learned
+- Question based approach
+  - What went well; What needs improvement; Ideas; Actions
+  - What did you like in the sprint?
+What's still puzzling you?
+What didn't work well?
+What are your improvement ideas?
+  - Start; Stop; Continue
+    - More on each see: https://www.outsystems.com/blog/posts/sprint-retrospective/
+  - In person: Sticky notes to put on whiteboard
+  - Remote:
+    - Each member writes cards in private (with name)
+    - When presenting each member adds Cards in MS Planner in the List of the question.
+      - Alternatively in OneNote in Grid: Appreciations :), Puzzles ?, Risks (Bomb), Whishes (Star)
+  - Vote
+  - Talk about cards and discuss actions

+#### Phasen
+1. Recap, worum es geht: das WIE? /  Der Prozess
+2. Sammeln von Daten.
+Fragen:
+  - Was gut/nicht gut in letzten Sprint
+  - Was können wir besser machen
+  - Wie zufrieden mit Ergebnissen des letzten Sprints
+  - Sprint ziele erreicht?
+Warum?
+3. Im Team Clustern und Priorisieren
+4. Ursachen finden (Warum existiert Problem/Erfolg/Symptom).
+5. Maßnahmen beschließen
+   - Am besten sind diese Ziele [SMART](https://kommunalwiki.boell.de/index.php/SMART-Ziele)

 ## Scrum Artifacts
 ### Product Backlog (Product Goal)
 - Long-term objective for the Scrum Team